• Facebook

-You can also use Object Queries to retrieve items from the cache by specifying Named Tags as your query criteria.
-The query, when executed, will search the cache according to the Named Tag provided in the SQL query.
+You can use Object Queries to retrieve items from the distributed cache by specifying Named Tags as your query criteria.
+NCache provides a high-performance SQL-like querying mechanism that searches the cache according to the Named Tag provided in the SQL query.
 Before searching, make sure that the item is added to the cache with the Named Tags.
 Refer to the Add Items with Named Tags section to get details on creating and adding Named Tags.

 Prerequisites